-Strategy 3.1 Grow and support a thriving ng local economy 3.1.1 Enhance and grow Penrith's Economic Triangle Successful delivery of actions from the Strategy Implementation Plan Employment rates (Economic Triangle) Number of investment leads generated City Economy and Marketing 3.1.2 Facilitate and pursue investment leads based on industry sector research Number of marketing campaigns deliveredNumber of digital interactionsEmployment rates City Economy and Marketing 3.1.3 Promote Penrith as a place to live, visit and work in through city marketing and economic development initiatives Number of visitorsEmployment rates City Economy and Marketing 3.1.4 Facilitate opportunities to increase visitation to Penrith Number of programs deliveredProgram participation rates City Economy and Marketing - Tourism and International Partnerships 3.1.5 Create opportunities to enable cultural and economic international relationships for our existing and future community Number of partnerships and programs delivered City Economy and Marketing - Tourism and International Partnerships Strategy 3.2 Undertake strategic plann 3.2.1 Ensure our strategic framework and vision are contemporary and informs ou land use planning and advocacy ning that will ensure balanced growth an Strategies progressing within set timelines r d liveability City Strategy 3.2.2 Facilitate appropriate land use outcomes for our city that are consistent with our Local Strategic Planning Statement Planning proposals progressing within set timelines City Planning 3.2.3 Influence state planning policies and legislation to ensure it responds to our land use vision and the needs of our community Number of submissions to the Department of Planning and Environment City Planning 3.2.4 Ensure services, facilities and infrastructure meet the needs of a growing population through the contributions framework VPAs progressing within set timelines Contribution Plans progressing within set timelines City Planning 3.2.5 Provide advice and maintain a contemporary planning framework of land use and statutory plans Number of plans reviewedNumber of plans finalisedPlanning Certificates are issued within City Planning agreed service levels (2-3 days)
+- 1. 0 ategy 3.1 Grow and support a thriving 3.1.1 Enhance and grow Penrith's Economic Triangle Successful delivery of actions from the Strategy Implementation Plan Employment rates (Economic Triangle) Number of investment leads generated City Economy and Marketing 3.1.2 Facilitate and pursue investment leads based on industry sector research Number of marketing campaigns deliveredNumber of digital interactionsEmployment rates City Economy and Marketing 3.1.3 Promote Penrith as a place to live, visit and work in through city marketing and economic development initiatives Number of visitorsEmployment rates City Economy and Marketing 3.1.4 Facilitate opportunities to increase visitation to Penrith Number of programs deliveredProgram participation rates City Economy and Marketing - Tourism and International Partnerships 3.1.5 Create opportunities to enable cultural and economic international relationships for our existing and future community Number of partnerships and programs delivered City Economy and Marketing - Tourism and International Partnerships ng that will ensure balanced growth an Strategies progressing within set timelines .
+3.2.1 stegy 3.2 Undertake strategic planni Ensure our strategic framework and vision are contemporary and informs our nd liveability 3.2.1 Ensure our strategic framework and vision are contemporary and informs our land use planning and advocacy Facilitate appropriate land use outcomes for our city that are consistent with our Strategies progressing within set timelines Planning proposals progressing nd liveability City Strategy 3.2.2 Ensure our strategic framework and vision are contemporary and informs our land use planning and advocacy Facilitate appropriate land use outcomes for our city that are consistent with our Local Strategic Planning Statement Influence state planning policies and legislation to ensure it responds to our land use vision and the needs of Strategies progressing within set timelines Planning proposals progressing within set timelines Number of submissions to the Department city Planning